Quarterly Board Meeting of The

 The the LPPA work with grassroots activists in the southeastern part of the state to promote the End the Fed rally but not incur any expense

-Creation of an Implimentation team of Rodger Brennan, Sean Brown, Connor Drigotas, Joe Soloski , Matt Baltsar, Marc Bozzaco, Greg Perry and any others they see fit to make the transition to the new website.
+Creation of an Implementation team of Rodger Brennan, Sean Brown, Conner Drigotas, Joe Soloski , Matt Baltsar, Marc Bozzaco, Greg Perry and any others they see fit to make the transition to the new website.

 The following motion passed by a 11-1 vote.

-That the fundraising committee be tasked with raising the funds to move the website to the nation builder platform and to commence implimentation of the nation builder platform due to the first years cost being funded by 4 lifetime memberships.
+That the fund raising committee be tasked with raising the funds to move the website to the nation builder platform and to commence implementation of the nation builder platform due to the first years cost being funded by 4 lifetime memberships.

-The following motion passed by a 9-2 vote.(past chairman house was absent)
+The following motion passed by a 9-2 vote.(pass chairman house was absent)